databricks/databricks-vscode/CONTRIBUTING.md

 ```

 Re-run this whenever `cli.version` in `packages/databricks-vscode/package.json`
-changes: `bin/` is gitignored, so a `git pull` never updates the binary, and a
+changes — after every `git pull`, in practice. `bin/` is gitignored, so a pull
+that bumps the pinned version never updates the binary you already have, and a
-stale CLI rejects subcommands the extension expects — which surfaces as a
+stale CLI rejects subcommands the extension expects.
+That failure is easy to
+misread: the rejected subcommand throws during activation, so the configuration
-configuration view stuck on "Initializing..." rather than as an error.
-The
+view sits on "Initializing..." indefinitely instead of reporting an error.
+In a
-extension warns about a version mismatch on startup in a dev checkout.
+development checkout the extension compares the two versions on startup and
+warns when they differ, naming this command.

 After that you're ready to build, run, and test the extension.